Mental Health Facilities Norfolk County, MA

 South Shore Mental Health Center Community Outpatient Program

-South Shore Mental Health Center Community Outpatient Program is a mental health clinic in Norfolk County, MA, located at 460 Quincy Avenue, 3rd Floor, 2169.
+South Shore Mental Health Center Community Outpatient Program is a mental health treatment clinic in Norfolk County, Massachusetts, located at 460 Quincy Avenue, 3rd Floor, 2169 zip code.
 South Shore Mental Health Center Community Outpatient Program provides outpatient treatment.
-South Shore Mental Health Center Community Outpatient Program offers psychotropic medication, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
-South Shore Mental Health Center Community Outpatient Program also supports people with traumatic brain injury, seniors or older adults and LGBT.
-Additional services offered at South Shore Mental Health Center Community Outpatient Program include psychosocial rehabilitation services.
+South Shore Mental Health Center Community Outpatient Program provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+South Shore Mental Health Center Community Outpatient Program also supports people with PTSD, LGBT and people requiring dual diagnosis treatment.
+Additional services provided by South Shore Mental Health Center Community Outpatient Program consist of psychosocial rehabilitation services.

 Learn More